cmartinio/chrismartain/README.md

 - 🔭 I’m currently working on [Personal Enterprise grade Spring Boot Blog](https://github.com/chrismartain/spring-boot-blog-application.git)

-- 🌱 I’m currently learning **Angular and TypeScript**
+- 🌱 I’m currently learning **Angular, TypeScript and Go**

 - 👯 I’m looking to collaborate on [Spring Boot Blog about Enterprise Technologies](https://github.com/chrismartain/spring-boot-blog-application.git)

 - 🤝 I’m looking **for technical writers to contribute to my blog about Enterprise Technologies**

-- 👨‍💻 All of my projects are available at [chrismartain.com](chrismartain.com)
+- 👨‍💻 All of my projects are available at [cmartin.io](cmartin.io)

-- 📝 I regularly write articles on [chrismartain.com and enterprisetech.io](chrismartain.com and enterprisetech.io)
+- 📝 I regularly write articles on [cmartin.io and enterprisetech.io](cmarin.io and enterprisetech.io)

 - 💬 Ask me about **Enterprise Security, Java and AWS, GCP and Microsoft Azure**